Main research interests

 - Societal perceptions of CCS and Carbon Dioxide Removal

 - Nudging Sustainable Consumption

-Her background is in policy analysis and administration science (University of Konstanz and Rutgers University), and she holds a PhD in Economics from Kiel University.
+Christine has a background in policy analysis and administration science from the University of Konstanz and Rutgers University.
+She earned her Doctorate in Quantitative Economics from Kiel University in 2016.